firewut/wow-quest-sentiment-analyze/README.md

 ## General Info

-The project analyzed sentimential value of quests from [World of Warcraft](https://worldofwarcraft.com/en-us/)
+The project analyzed sentimental value of quests from [World of Warcraft](https://worldofwarcraft.com/en-us/)

 Quests were Fetched from [http://www.wowdb.com](http://www.wowdb.com)